-Health Graduation Requirement = 1.0 Credit It Physical Education Requirement = 1.0 Credit All PE Courses are 0.5 Credit Grade 9: Health 1 (0.50 credit) Grade 10: Health 2 (0.50 credit) Grade 9-12 Basketball Club Fitness Court Sports Athletic Conditioning Weight Training Must have a coach's recom Training in Grade 9 Students must receive a C or better in these courses in order to take another higher-level PE class. mendation to take Weight Grade 9-12 Low Impact PE Students taking Low Impact PE must pass with an A in order to advance to one of the PE courses above.
+Health Graduation Requirement = 1.0 Credit Physical Education Requirement = 1.0 Credit All PE Courses are 0.5 Credit Grade 9 or 10: Health 1 (0.50 credit) Grade 11 or 12: Health 2 (0.50 credit) Grade 9-12 Basketball Club Fitness Court Sports Athletic Conditioning Weight Training Must have a coach's recommendation of the second of Students must receive a C or better in these courses in order to take another higher-level PE class.
+Grade 9-12 Low Impact PE Students taking Low Impact PE must pass with an A in order to advance to one of the PE courses above.